-Before the software revolution; mix engineers who wanted something to change at some point in the song had to manually move faders and knobs as the song was being recorded.
+Before the software revolution; mix engineers who wanted something to change at some point in the song had to manually move faders and knobs.

 In this guide I’m going to take you deep into automation.
 We’ll cover everything from its uses, a few facts and myths, how it can be used in your workflow, and more.